kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Kora Gives a Default Architecture, Not an Ecosystem Purity Test
+## Kora Gives a Default Architecture, Not an Ecosystem Purity Test { #default-architecture }

 This is the best way to summarize the extension model: